Planning-Inspectorate/example-app/README.md

 -	`npm run web` to start the app.
 -   Go to [localhost:8080](http://localhost:8080/) to interact with the app.
 -	`ctrl c` to stop the app.

+## Running the tests

+- To run all the tests in a directory, navigate to that directory and run `npm run test`
+- To run a single test run `npm run test <file pathway>` from the directory.